BjarkeHautop/OrbisChessEngine.jl/docs/src/05-quick-guide.md

 # [Getting Started: Playing Interactively](@id quick_guide)

-This guide covers using OrbisChessEngine as a Julia package — creating positions, making moves, and calling the engine directly from Julia code.
+This guide covers using OrbisChessEngine as a Julia package: creating positions, making moves, and calling the engine directly from Julia code.
 To use it as a UCI engine from a GUI or a tool like `cutechess-cli` instead, see the [UCI guide](@ref uci_guide).